rumca-js/OfflineWebSearch/README.md

-A fast, lightweight Android application for searching a curated collection of:
+A fast, lightweight, private Android application for searching a curated collection of:
  - popular websites and domains
  - YouTube channels
  - X channels